-I recently had dinner at an ESOP Conference with Minnesota-based The Great Game of Business Coach Scott Ward.
-We talked a lot about how people get confused between “killer apps” and “the operating system.”
+I once had a conversation about how people get confused between “killer apps” and “the operating system.”

 For example: Business people get terribly frustrated when the latest management program or tool they’ve turned to doesn’t bring about lasting change.